 Thanks to Kuta’s kilometers of shoreline, this display stretches uninterrupted from south to north.
 Once in a while, catch silhouettes of planes coming and going to the airport nearby.

-Nightlife Around Kuta Beach
+Nightlife Around Kuta

 When the sun is down the beach lightens up.
 Beach bars and nightclubs come into life.
-For a dance and party, clubs such as Sky Garden is where to spend the night.
+For a dance and party, clubs such as Sky Garden are where to spend the night.
 Here, dance the night out while world-class DJs tirelessly craft the best music all night long.

-Visitors looking for something calmer can hang at the bars by the beach.
+Visitors looking for something calmer can hang out at the bars by the beach.
 Enjoy good food while watching an acoustic music performance.

 Shopping Spree at Kuta Street